Scan Science and Technology

 The Experts below are selected from a list of 243 Experts worldwide ranked by ideXlab platform

-C Muller – 1st expert on this subject based on the ideXlab platform
+C Muller – One of the best experts on this subject based on the ideXlab platform.

 gastric perforation of a left lobe Amoebic Liver AbscessEuropean Journal of Gastroenterology & Hepatology, 2000Co-Authors: A Puspok, H P Kiener, M Susani, C MullerAbstract: